-- 1. Allocation in aggregate to each eligibility criterion, and number of businesses/assets/projects funded under each eligibility criterion - 2.
-The estimate share of financing or refinancing - 3.
-The amount of unallocated proceeds and the investments in which these proceeds are held Furthermore, DBJ has committed to reporting on the following additional information and impact metrics, where relevant:
+- Allocation in aggregate to each eligibility criterion, and number of businesses/assets/projects funded under each eligibility criterion - 2.
+The estimated share of financing or refinancing - 3.
+The amount of unallocated proceeds and the investments in which these proceeds are held.

+Furthermore, DBJ will report on the following additional information and impact metrics:

-Type of Eligible Financings Additional Information to be reported ERLP Certification vintage Distribution by sector Subject to confidentiality and clients' prior consent, select project summaries and key factors evaluated on specific green projects undertaken or implemented by the clients GBC Certification vintage Subject to confidentiality and clients' prior consent, two or three case studies of underlying green buildings funded by the relevant Sustainability Bond GRESB Certification vintage Subject to confidentiality and clients' prior consent, two or three case studies of underlying REITs and real estate properties funded with the relevant Sustainability Bond Green Projects Distribution by sub-sector and location - Renewable Energy, and Subject to confidentiality and clients' prior consent, high-level description of Clean Transportation select projects Where feasible, quantitative assessment of expected positive environmental impacts on an aggregate basis KPI: estimated carbon avoidance
+Type of Eligible Financings Additional Information to be reported ERLP Certification vintage Distribution by sector Subject to confidentiality and clients' prior consent, select project summaries and key factors evaluated on specific green projects undertaken or implemented by the clients GBC Certification vintage Subject to confidentiality and clients' prior consent, two or three case studies of underlying green buildings funded by the relevant Sustainability Bond GRESB Certification vintage Subject to confidentiality and clients' prior consent, two or three case studies of underlying REITs and real estate properties funded with the relevant Sustainability Bond Green Projects 10 Distribution by sub-sector and location - Renewable Energy, Clean Transportation Subject to confidentiality and clients' prior consent, high-level description of select projects Olean Transportation Where feasible, quantitative assessment of expected positive environmental impacts on an aggregate basis KPI: estimated carbon avoidance